-Most significantly, all are characterized by a “zero drop” from heel to toe.
+Most significantly, all feature a “zero drop” from heel to toe.
 This encourages a more natural midfoot or forefoot strike.
 Traditional running shoes, by contrast, feature a 10-12mm drop from the heel to the toe.

 With any barefoot running shoe, people with high arches tend to have the shortest break-in time and fewest problems.
 Heavily pronating runners—those whose feet flatten during weight-bearing exercise—may struggle to adjust to the lack of arch support.

 Tip: Unlike with traditional shoes, you do not want any extra space in the toes of minimalist shoes.
-Heel and toes should be comfortably snug and "fit like a glove."
+Heel and toes should "fit like a glove."

-These are a cross between barefoot shoes and traditional running shoes—an excellent way for many runners to ease into barefoot running.
-These are Spartan enough—extremely lightweight construction, little to no arch support and a minimal heel height of 4-8mm—to encourage a natural running motion and a midfoot strike, yet they offer some cushioning and flex.
+These are a hybrid of barefoot shoes and traditional running shoes—an excellent way for most runners to ease into barefoot running.
+They are Spartan enough—extremely lightweight construction, little to no arch support and a minimal heel height of 4-8mm—to encourage a natural running motion and a midfoot strike, yet offer some cushioning and flex.
 The toebox is generally roomy to allow toes to splay inside the shoes, enhancing grip and balance.

 Several styles (e.g., Brooks PureCadence and the Saucony Mirage) offer some stability posting to help the overpronating runner transition to the barefoot-running motion.

-Closures: While many of the Fivefingers feature rip-and-stick closures, the “LS” models feature a quick lace system.
-Typically, this lacing system offers better access to the toe pockets for easy on and off, and it does a better job accommodating high arches.
+Closures: While some Fivefingers styles feature rip-and-stick closures, others offer a quick-lace system.
+Typically, this offers better access to the toe pockets for easy on and off, and it does a better job accommodating high arches.